rognaef/guided-domain-solver/README.md

          Respond only with a single action out of ['UP', 'DOWN', 'LEFT', 'RIGHT'].

 human :  Use the following results retrieved from a database to provide the next action for the Sokoban game.
-         Enviroment: {enviorment}
+         Environment: {environment}
          Shortest paths to place remaining boxes: {shortest_paths_to_place_remaining_boxes}
          Attempted Actions: {attempted_actions}
-         Posstible Actions: {possible_actions}
+         Possible Actions: {possible_actions}
          Action:
 </pre>

-It would be possible to implement an agent system that independently executes queries on the knowledge graph.
-Since the Sokoban game keeps a similar structure, using pre-made cyper queries is more reliable.
+It would be possible to implement an agent system that independently executes queries on the Knowledge Graph.
+Since the Sokoban game keeps a similar structure, using pre-made cypher queries is more reliable.

 ### Simulation